m-mcgowan/spark-flashee-eeprom/README.md

 - Provides persistent storage using the external 1.5MB user flash on the spark
 - EEPROM-like access - (byte erasable) no need to worry about erasing pages to ensure data integrity.
 - 3 different types of eeprom emulations providing speed/erase cycle tradeoff.
-- Wear levelling and page allocation on demand for increased endurance
+- Wear leveling and page allocation on demand for increased endurance
 - Circular buffers for logs, temporary data etc.
 - Stream access to the storage for convenient read and write of multiple values.
 - File System support: a FAT filesystem can be stored in a region of flash.